Orphan Medicines Regulation

 Orphan medcines legislation

-The revolution reached Europe in 1999, with the EU Regulation on Orphan Medicinal Products (Regulation EC n° 141/2000), adopted by the European Parliament on 16 December, 1999 and published in January 2000.
+A ground-breaking precedent was set by the United States in 1983 when the Orphan Drug Act came into effect, which was followed by Japan and Australia in the 1990s.
+In Europe, the European Parliament adopted the EU Regulation on Orphan Medicinal Products (Regulation EC n° 141/2000) on 16 December 1999.
 EURORDIS, representing the rare disease patient community in Europe, actively advocated for the adoption of this legislation.

 Incentives provided by the EU Regulation

-Market exclusivity in the EU
+Market exclusivity in the EU:

-During the approval process fee waivers for orphan designation and reduced fees are granted.
+During the approval process, fee waivers for orphan designation and reduced fees are granted.
 These apply to marketing authorisation, inspections, variations and protocol assistance.

 Pharmaceutical companies developing orphan drugs may be eligible for specific grants from EU and Member State programmes as well as initiatives supporting research and development.
 This includes the Community framework programmes.